 The largest Hindu temple in Indonesia

-Our next move while in our Yogyakarta base would be for spending the entire day visiting multiple temple complexes located just few kilometres to the east of the city; among them, of course, the must see world renown masterpiece of Candi Prambanan, and UNESCO World Heritage Site for its unique history and grandeur, and great state of conservation due to the many ongoing restoration projects that kicked off already during the Dutch colonial times.
+Our next move while in our Yogyakarta base would be for spending the entire day visiting multiple temple complexes located just few kilometres to the east of the city; among them, of course, the must-see world renown masterpiece of Candi Prambanan, a UNESCO World Heritage Site for its unique history and grandeur, and great state of conservation due to the many ongoing restoration projects that kicked off already during the Dutch colonial times.

 For more information about Prambanan check the Wikipedia and Wikitravel sites.
 Indonesia’s currency is the Rupiah (IRD).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

 The cheapest way to get to Prambanam is by bus.
 Either the most convenient TransJogja buses that leave from Malioboro Street right in the heart of Yogyakarta and run at a frequency of around every 20 minutes with a ride time of approximately 30 minutes and costs IDR 3600 per way.
 Or from the Umbulharjo bus station where you can also catch a frequent service covering the same route.
 This option will only work better for you if your accommodation is around this southeastern area of the city.